canmetan/tmanager/README.md

+# Update
+Development for this project has been temporarily suspended.
+To be continued.....

 # Grit TManager
 An open source Task and Time Management application that aims to maximize your productivity.
 Reduce chaos, reduce task cluttering, reduce ambiguity, anxiety and enjoy life.